anugurthi/linux_cheat_sheet/README.md

 # Linux for DevOps – 7 Day On‑Ramp

-One compact repository to learn the Linux pieces that matter for entry‑level DevOps.
+One compact repository to learn the Linux pieces that matter for beginners.
 You’ll touch navigation, packages, logs, services, scripting, networking, containers, and a taste of config management—without deep server admin detours.

-Start with `ROADMAP.md` (flattened one‑week plan) then open each guide and run every command in your own `~/lab` sandbox.
+Start with `ROADMAP.md` (flattened one‑week plan) then open each guide and run every command in your own lab environment—try an EC2 instance, an Azure VM, a local VM, or a GCP VM for hands-on practice.

 ## Guides (Flat Files)
 | Topic | File | Focus |